aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-22-dddmelbourne-umbraco.md

---- cson
+---
   title: "DDD Melbourne &amp; Umbraco"
   metaTitle: "DDD Melbourne &amp; Umbraco"
   description: "DDD Melbourne is on during May and I'll be there to speak about Umbraco"
   revised: "2010-05-26"
   date: "2010-04-22"
-tags: ["umbraco","dddmelbourne"]
+  tags:
+    - "umbraco"
+    - "dddmelbourne"
   migrated: "true"
-urls: ["/dddmelbourne-umbraco"]
+  urls:
+    - "/dddmelbourne-umbraco"
-summary: """
+  summary: ""

-"""
 ---
 A few weeks ago I was noticing a lot of tweets from the people I follow about an upcoming event in Melbourne called [Developer Developer Developer][1].
 Interested I delved into it and found that I really liked what they had to offer.
 It's a free conference on the Microsoft stack which is community driven, meaning that anyone can propose a topic and the community would vote for what they wanted to see.